D.Phil. Linguistics, Oxford University

 At Stanford Since: 2014

 Dr Sarah Ogilvie is a linguist, lexicographer, and computer scientist who works at the intersection of technology and the humanities and social sciences.
 For 2018-19, she is a researcher at Stanford's Center for Advanced Studies in the Behavioral Sciences (CASBS).
 Her work is part of the iGen Project, an interdisciplinary team applying digital tools and techniques to the study of the language, cultural norms, and values of those born during the mid-1990s who have never known a world without the internet.

-Before her current position as Senior Research Fellow at Harris Manchester College, Oxford, and Director of Global Partnerships (Dictionaries Division) at Oxford University Press, Ogilvie worked at Amazon's innovation lab in Silicon Valley and taught linguistics at Cambridge and Stanford where she was Director of the Stanford Dictionary Lab and Co-Director of the Stanford Digital Humanities Minor.
+Before her current position as Senior Research Fellow in the Faculty of Linguistics, Philology, and Phonetics at the University of Oxford and Director of the Dictionary Lab, Ogilvie worked at Amazon's innovation lab in Silicon Valley and taught linguistics at Cambridge and Stanford where she was Co-Director of the Stanford Digital Humanities Minor.
 She completed her doctorate in Linguistics at the University of Oxford, and is originally from Australia where she studied for a BSc in Computer Science and Pure Mathematics at University of Queensland and an MA in Linguistics at Australian National University.

 Ogilvie's work in language documentation and description has focused on Mutsun, an American Indian language of California, and Morrobalama, an Australian Aboriginal language of remote Cape York Peninsula.
 She is currently working on a large digital humanities project which maps efforts to revitalize endangered languages across the globe.